ZarnackGroup/racoon_clip/docs/examples.rst

     wdir: "<path/to/output/dir>"

     # input
-    infiles: "<path/to/minimal_example/minimal_example_iCLIP/min_example_iCLIP_s1.fastq>, "<path/to/minimal_example/minimal_example_iCLIP/min_example_iCLIP_s2.fastq>" # for multiple files after demultiplexing
+    infiles: "<path/to/example_iCLIP/test_iCLIP_s1.chr21.fastq>", "<path/to/example_iCLIP/min_example_iCLIP_s2.fastq>" # for multiple files after demultiplexing
-    samples: "min_example_iCLIP_s1 min_example_iCLIP_s2"
+    samples: "test_iCLIP_s1.chr21 test_iCLIP_s2.chr21"

+    experiment_type: "iCLIP2"

+    # demultiplexing
+    demultiplex: "FALSE" # Whether demultiplexing still has to be done, if FALSE exp_barcode_len should be 0, no bacode filtering will be done

     # barcodes
-    experiment_type: "iCLIP"

-    barcodes_fasta: ""<path/to/minimal_example/minimal_example_iCLIP/barcodes.fasta>" # ! antisense of used barcodes, not needed if already demultiplexed
+    barcodes_fasta: "<path/to/example_iCLIP/barcodes.fasta>" # ! antisense of used barcodes, not needed if already demultiplexed
     # make sure the barcodes have the same names as the samples

-    # demultiplexing
-    demultiplex: False # Whether demultiplexing still has to be done, if FALSE exp_barcode_len should be 0, no bacode filtering will be done

     #adapter adapter_trimming
-    adapter_file: "<path/to/minimal_example/minimal_example_iCLIP/adapter.fa>"
+    adapter_file: "<path/to/example_iCLIP/adapter.fa>"

     # star alignment
     gtf: "<path/to/annotation.gtf>" # has to be unzipped at the moment
     genome_fasta: "<path/to/genome.fa>" # has to be unzipped or bgzip
     read_length: 75 # readlength

-You should change the following lines:
+As long as you are in the racoon_clip/example_data directory you can use the config file as it is.
+If you want to run the example from another directory or you analyse your own CLIP2 data, you need to adjust the paths in the config file:

 .. code:: python